cecat/CeC-HA-Addons/addons/yamcam2/README.md

 ```
 general:
   sample_interval: 15        # Sampling interval (seconds) (default 15)
   sample_duration: 3         # Sound sample length (seconds) (default 3)
   top_k: 10                  # Number of top scoring classes to analyze (default 10)
   report_k: 3                # Number of top scoring groups or classes to report (default 3)
   reporting_threshold: 0.5   # Reporting threshold for sound class scores (default 0.4)
   group_classes: true        # Default true, report by group rather than the original YAMNet classes
-  aggregation_method: max   # Use max or mean to pool scores across segments of a collected sample
+  aggregation_method: max    # Use max (default) or mean to pool scores across segments of a collected sample
-  log_level: DEBUG          # (Default INFO)
+  log_level: DEBUG           # Default INFO.
+In order of decreasing verbosity:
-                            # DEBUG->INFO->WARNING->ERROR->CRITICAL for decreasing verbosity
+                             # DEBUG->INFO->WARNING->ERROR->CRITICAL
 mqtt:
   host: "x.x.x.x"            # Your MQTT server (commonly the IP addr of your HA server)
   port: 1883                 # Default unless you specifically changed it in your broker
   topic_prefix: "sounds"     # adjust to your taste
   client_id: "yamcam"        # adjust to your taste
   user: "mymqttusername"     # your mqtt username on your broker (e.g., Home Asst server)
-  password: "mymqttpassword"#         & password
+  password: "mymqttpassword" #         & password

 # examples of Amcrest and UniFi NVR camera rtsp feeds
 cameras: